bradiporitmico/affittocertificato_pushnotifications/README.md

 ```

 In this case the caller (Affitto Certificato) will receive the string "Have a nice day!" as a payload from the handler (you).
-This informations will be used as log informations and for further debugging activity.
+This informations will be used as log information and for further debugging activities.